 - Associate of Science in Engineering (ASE) Degree – Designed for transfer into parallel four-year engineering programs at certain Maryland institutions, and generally acceptable for transfer into engineering programs at other institutions.

-- Associate in Applied Science (AAS) Degree – Provides a curricular focus on a specific occupational area and is primarily intended for immediate entry into the workforce.
+- Associate of Applied Science (AAS) Degree – Provides a curricular focus on a specific occupational area and is primarily intended for immediate entry into the workforce.

 Industry and Interest